 Team Alberta will be selected at the PSCC Awards Ceremony.
-Gold medalists will then be eligible to participate at the Skills Canada National Competition (SCNC) on May 27- June 1, 2024, in Quebec City, QC.
-It is recommended that competitors review the SCNC contest description to be familiar with the national contest description and project at http://www.skillscanada.com/.
+Gold medalists will then be eligible to participate at the Skills Canada National Competition (SCNC) on May 28- May 31, 2025, in Regina, SK.
+It is recommended that competitors review the SCNC contest description to be familiar with the national contest description and project at

-During the PSCC Awards Ceremony on Thursday May 9, 2024, gold medalists will be given their Team Alberta information package and will confirm their participation in the SCNC.
+During the PSCC Awards Ceremony on Thursday May 8, 2025, gold medalists will be given their Team Alberta information package and will confirm their participation in the SCNC.
 Students must be present at the Awards Ceremony to claim their position on Team Alberta.
-If the Gold medalist is not able to attend SCNC, the next top ranking individual will be asked to participate.
-If a student is not able to attend the Awards Ceremony a letter confirming the student's interest in Team Alberta participation must be emailed to javierad@skillsalberta.com prior to the start of competition on May 8, 2024.
+If the Gold medalist is not able to attend SCNC, the next top-ranking individual will be asked to participate.
+If a student is not able to attend the Awards Ceremony, a letter confirming the student's interest in Team Alberta participation must be emailed to javierad@skillsalberta.com prior to the start of competition on May 7, 2025.

-Please prepare your students in advance to accept a position on Team Alberta and outline how your school will support their participation.
-Furthermore, it is very important that all fieldtrip/travel information for potential Team AB members is organized and completed prior to the selection of Team AB.
+Coaches: Please prepare your students in advance to accept a position on Team Alberta and review how your school will support their participation.
+Please refer to this link for additional Team Alberta information: https://skillsalberta.com/team-alberta/